LSC Summer Internship Program

 Internships are unpaid, but are eligible for public interest fellowship sponsorship, including through SPIF (Harvard Law School students only) and EJA.
 We would be pleased to work with applicants to provide sponsorship for other summer public interest funding.
 LSC will provide a modest stipend to all summer interns; more information on this stipend will be provided to successful applicants.

 Applications will be accepted on a rolling basis until all positions are filled.
-To apply, please submit (1) a resume, (2) a cover letter which identifies your top three practice-area preferences from our clinical offerings list, and (3) a writing sample.
+To apply, please submit (1) a resume, (2) a cover letter which identifies your top two practice-area preferences from our clinical offerings list, and (3) a writing sample.
 Submit your application materials here.

 Undergraduate Summer Internship Positions